-Prerequisite: ENG 101 or challenge exam

-An advanced composition course designed to improve students' skills in literary analysis and academic writing.
+Prerequisite: ENGL& 101 or challenge exam An advanced composition course designed to improve students' skills in literary analysis and academic writing.
 Students will demonstrate their ability to read and interpret literary essays, short stories, and poems by writing assigned analytical essays.
 Students will write and correctly document a research paper in MLA format.
-Candidates for the Associate Arts and Science degree must demonstrate their proficiency in English composition by successfully completing English 102.
+Candidates for the Associate in Arts and Science degree must demonstrate their proficiency in English composition by successfully completing ENGL& 102.
+(Formerly ENG 102)